 So………..my tips – I use a variety of vegetables but almost always, celery, carrots, onion, leeks and mushrooms.
 Mushrooms are a fabulous way to add umami to your stock.

-Depending on what you are using your batch of stock for, you could add soy or salt or miso paste after cooking time.
-I tend to keep it simple though so I have a basic stock and then I can season according to recipe.
+Depending on what you are using your batch of stock for, you could add soy or salt or miso paste after cooking.
+I tend to keep it simple, though, so I have a basic stock, and then I can season according to the recipe.

-I place my vegetables in the slow cooker, top with enough water to cover, add my seasonings e.g.. peppercorns, garlic and the likes and place it on low setting.
-Let it do it’s thing for 8-10 hours.
-Strain your stock and pour it in to containers.
-I then label the contents and measurement of each and place them in the fridge or freezer (once they have cooled).
+I place my vegetables in the slow cooker, top with enough water to cover, add my seasonings, e.g. peppercorns, garlic and the likes and place it on a low setting.
+Let it do its thing for 8-10 hours.
+Strain your stock and pour it into containers.
+I then label the contents and measurements of each and place them in the fridge or freezer (once they have cooled).
 The stock should last 5-7 days in the fridge or six months in the freezer.
-If freezing, do not fill up all the way as it will expand and likely over flow.
+If freezing, do not fill up all the way as it will expand and likely overflow.

 Happy cooking